GuillaumeOdriosolo/linkedin-revenue-engine/README.md

 # LinkedIn Revenue Engine

-Turn LinkedIn into a client acquisition machine.
+Turn LinkedIn into a predictable source of qualified conversations and booked meetings.

 This plugin provides high-performance commands to:
 - Generate outbound sequences